Turning 30? Do These Medical Tests Before The Big Age

 • Help you stay up to date with important immunizations.

-• Makes you familiar with your doctor and provides a baseline for comparison of values in the future.
+• It makes you familiar with your doctor and provides a baseline for comparison of values in the future.

 Here are the medical tests you should consider doing before you turn 30 or as you turn 30.